stat545ubc-2022/assignment-b3-halabis/README.md

 * A **B4** folder which contains all the new improvements and feature additions to the app from **Assignment B4** in the R script **BCL Shiny App (B4).R**.

-Please follow along below for the details of the repository.
+Please follow along below for the details of the repository as well as lists of all features included in the application.

 ## Data Source
 The dataset has been uploaded in this repository **bcl-data.csv**.
 The data was obtained from the shiny-server repository at the following link: https://github.com/daattali/shiny-server/blob/master/bcl/data/bcl-data.csv